DeltaPv/ConJegacy/README.md

 This is kind of very outdated I will update soon!

 Other projects I am planning on using in the repository:
-1. citra
+1. Citra
-2. Geyser [maybe]
-3. Bunnge cord
+2. Bunnge cord
-4. Spigot
+3. Spigot
-5. Viaas [maybe]
+4. Viaas [maybe]